About the Project

 To ensure these structures meet the community's needs we are developing a Structures Asset Management Plan (StAMP).
 The StAMP is designed to outline the service levels required to maintain all of our structures cost-effectively and keep our community safe.
 The StAMP will be reviewed every four years.

-We're hoping to hear from the community on the proposed levels of service and ongoing management of Council's structure assets.
-We encourage you to read the draft plan and sections below prior to giving your feedback.
+In June and July we invited the community to give us feedback on the proposed levels of service and ongoing management of Council's structure assets.
+The draft plan and sections below give further information on this project.

 The Structures Asset Management Plan (StAMP) includes Road Bridges, Major Culverts, Pedestrian Bridges, Marine Structures, Retaining Walls, Board Walks and other Open Space Structures.
 The diagram below outlines where these assets sat in previous plans: